phone scam fake

 I’m beyond tired, I’m done.

 I’ve almost fallen for these, and thank god I did my research.
 Scams are horrible, but unfortunately, they’re common nowadays.
-Especially brand scams, on platforms like Instagram, Facebook, Tiktok, etc. To live and thrive in this era of the internet, you’re going to have to know how to spot brand scams.
+Especially brand scams, on platforms like Instagram, Facebook, TikTok, etc. To live and thrive in this era of the internet, you’re going to have to know how to spot brand scams.

 Which is exactly what this post is about.
 You’re one read closer to not worrying about these brands again.